Connecticut Divorce Lawyer

 Connecticut is a “No-Fault” State

 Connecticut is a “no fault” divorce state.
 What that means, is a spouse does not need to prove “grounds” to obtain a divorce.
 The Court issues a judgment of divorce because the marriage has “irretrievably broken down.”
 That said, the court can consider fault in determining the financial orders (alimony and assignment of property).
 Fault makes a difference in the court’s award when it is substantial and contributes to the breakdown of the marriage or the loss of marital assets.
 It plays a much smaller role in today’s divorces than people realize.
-Courts are more focused on that finances and other issues get handled fairly and equitably.
-The goal is to minimize disruption to the family.

 At least one party must have been domiciled (established residency) continuously in Connecticut for 12 months before the date that the Court issues the judgment.
 You may file for divorce without meeting the 12-month requirement as long as you meet it at the time of the divorce.
 There are other exceptions to this rule which you can discuss with our office if this is an issue for you.